AlynMing/simplesnap1/README.md

 - [x] User will be able to log in.
 - [ ] User will be able to show stories of whoever is on the app.
 - [ ] User will be able to add to/delete from their story.
-- [ ] User will be able to access a map.

 **Optional Nice-to-have Stories**